xXAI-botXx/Project-Helper/README.md

 ---
 ### Anaconda

+Anaconda is one of the most important tools in Data Science and Machine learning.
+It allows you to create different python environments, independent from each other.
+Multiple project are so easy to handle on a system.
+Installation of a project is made easy with anaconda.
+Handling old versions of python is easy.
+If you want that your project is easy for others to use and install, then anaconda handles this like a breeze.<br>
+You can use anaconda in your bash or in the anaconda prompt shell, both provide the same features.
+There is also a GUI, which I can not recommend, it is slow and harder to handle.

 **Installation:**<br>
 In windows you can just download the installer [from the official page](https://www.anaconda.com/download/) and follow the instructions. <br>
 On Linux, use: